boson-php/docs/02.the-basics/window.md

 ```

 <tip>
-The <code>WindowId</code> is automatically generated when a window is created
+The `WindowId` is automatically generated when a window is created
 and remains constant throughout the window's lifetime.
 </tip>